 meet sarah herrin

-Sarah Herrin (they/them) is a queer non-binary poet based in Boulder, Colorado.
+Sarah Herrin (they/them) is a queer non-binary poet based in Colorado.
 They studied Sequential Art and Creative Writing at the Savannah College of Art & Design, and in Southern France.

 In 2020, they moved from Seattle to Colorado and while they don't love being land-locked, they are learning to appreciate the mountains.
-Sarah Herrin writes about survival, healing, grief, and resilience.
+Herrin writes about survival, healing, grief, and resilience.
 As a survivor of sexual assault & PTSD, they find strength in sharing their story, and poetry is one way of taking their power back.

 They are a gemologist, cat-parent, runner, and Bowie-lover.
 A self-professed workshop junkie, they regularly attend writing sessions with Community Building Artworks, Hugo House, Lighthouse Writers, The Poetry Lab, and A Very Important Meeting.